 I attend weekly peer supervision groups with GWM, known as “consult groups”, to ensure we adhere to DBT guidelines.
 I trained in DBT with GWM and was pleased to be invited to work with the organisation after qualifying.

-Will DBT work well for your problems?
+Will DBT help you manage your problems?

 DBT is likely to be an effective therapy for you if your problems meet the diagnostic criteria for borderline personality disorder BPD / emotionally unstable personality disorder EUPD.